DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/alert-center/msg-template.md

 # Message Templates

-The message template feature supports customizing the content of message templates and can notify specified objects in the form of email, WeChat Work, DingTalk, Webhook, and SMS.
+The message template feature supports customizing the content of message templates and can notify specified objects in the form of email, WeCom, DingTalk, Webhook, and SMS.

 ## Creating a Message Template